refusebt/RFJModel/README.md

 RFJModel
 ========

-RFJModel is a JSON loading library.
-It's more easy to use.
-Compared with other libraries, it's more easiler and less restrictions to use.
+RFJModel is an easy-to-use JSON loading library.
+In comparing with other libraries, it's much easiler and less restricted to use.
+RFJModel has the following characteristics.
 RFJModel has the following characters.

 ####1.
-It defines loading rules in the class declaration.
+Defining loading rules in the class declaration.
-RFJModel uses a macro, the JProperty, to declare loading rule.
-JProperty declares the loading property, the converted type and the mapping key in JSON.
-The following example to declare a property called "value_NSString".
-When JSON loading, RFJModel will get value called "map_value_NSString" in JSON, convert the value's type to NSString, and set "value_NSString" to the value.
+RFJModel uses a macro, called JProperty, to declare loading rules.
+JProperty declares loading properties, converted types and mapping keys in JSON.
+The following example is to declare a property called "value_NSString".
+When JSON is loading, RFJModel gets the value from field "map_value_NSString" in JSON, converts the field type to NSString, and sets the value to the property "value_NSString".

 ```objective-c
 @interface ExampleJModel : RFJModel